 The Butler campus is a great size for getting around by bicycle.
 There are nearly 100 bike racks spread out around campus for convenience.
 Bringing your own bike is highly encouraged.
-Register your bike for free with the Butler University Police Department for added security.
-The BUPD station is located at 525 W. Hampton Drive at the southeast corner of Hampton Drive and Sunset Avenue.
+Register your bike for free with the Butler University Police Department at the BUPD station, located at 525 W. Hampton Drive at the southeast corner of Hampton Drive and Sunset Avenue.

 Butler has partnered with Uber, an on-demand private driving app, to offer a safe, alternative transportation option to and from campus.
 New users to Uber can use promo code BUTLER101 to receive $20 off their first ride.
 Need information on how to use Uber?
 It’s simple: